CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-actions.md

 ## How actions work

-Actions work similarly to options in a context menu.

 When users select one or more records, **CompuTec AppEngine** automatically checks which Actions are available for the selected data.

 Before an action becomes available, the system verifies: